 But here’s the thing I think the Transfiguration was trying to do for them.
 In giving them the glimpse of the future - of experiencing, for a moment, what Jesus would be like after his Resurrection, it was meant to give them the hope they will need when things go very, very bad - for Jesus and for them.
-Experiencing this humble, meek man - whose gentleness and love call out to people to follow him - to see him transfigured in a flash, where prophets (dead for how many years) are alive and conversing with him - to see Jesus radiating in a supernatural light (the best they can do to explain it was his face shone like the sun and his clothes became white as light) - and then, just as quickly, there he is again, walking in his beat-up sandals, saying, "Let’s go back down the mountain - oh, and don’t tell anyone about all this, it would just confuse them."
-They needed this memory to sustain them for what was to come.
+So they experience this humble, meek man - whose gentleness and love compels them to follow him - transfigured in a flash, where Moses and Elijah, two central figures from Judaism who have been dead for centuries alive and conversing with him ... they see Jesus radiating in a supernatural light... they hear the voice of God and then, just as quickly, there he is again, walking in his beat-up sandals, saying, "Let’s go back down the mountain - oh, and don’t tell anyone about all this, it would just confuse them."
+They needed this experience to sustain them for what was to come.

-He wants to get into their heads that this is better - God is here with you.
+He wants to get into their heads that this way; His way of the Passion and the Cross is better.
+That in Jesus Christ, God is here with humanity in a more complete, intimate way then ever before.
 God’s no longer speaking through a flaming bush to Moses, he’s no longer speaking through a prophet like Elijah.
 Did you hear the voice of God saying, "This is my beloved Son" - Jesus is saying: I am all that you need... listen to me, trust me.